Berthold Lubetkin: Post-war

 Lubetkin returned to Finsbury to complete (in collaboration with Francis Skinner and Douglas Bailey) his final project for the Borough, Bevin Court.
 Initially named Lenin Court the housing scheme was to incorporate Lubetkin's Lenin Memorial.
 Post-war austerity had imposed far greater budgetary constraints than in the showpiece Spa Green Estate, forcing Lubetkin to strip the project of the basic amenities he had planned; there were to be no balconies, community centre or nursery school.
 To save costs, Lubetkin made significant use of prefabricated floor and wall components.
 Instead he focused his energies on the social space.
 Fusing his aesthetic and political concerns he created a stunning constructivist staircase – a social condenser that forms the heart of the building.
 Before the building was completed the Cold war had intensified and as a result the scheme was renamed Bevin Court (honouring Britain's firmly anti-communist foreign secretary Ernest Bevin).
 In defiance, Lubetkin buried his memorial to Lenin under the central core to his staircase.
 The staircase was painted red as part of a restoration in 2014-2016.

 Tecton's work would also be a major influence on the Festival of Britain.
 However Lubetkin's efforts to gain employment with the London County Council (the authority with responsibility for building the Festival) were rebuffed.

-Frustrated, Lubetkin spent increasing time at the Gloucestershire farm he had managed for Beamish family since the start of World War II, before purchasing it for himself.
+Frustrated, Lubetkin spent increasing time at the Gloucestershire farm he had managed for the Beamish family since the start of World War II, before purchasing it for himself.
 Though he failed to win several design competitions during the 1950s, he (again with Bailey and Skinner) designed three large council estates in London's Bethnal Green (now a part of Tower Hamlets).
 These schemes, the Cranbrook Estate, Dorset Estate (which featured the tower Sivill House) and the Lakeview Estate all made increased use of precast concrete façade panels while developing the idiom of complicated abstract facades and Constructivist staircases established in the 1940s.

+Lubetkin retired from architecture in 1952 and spent the following years, until 1959, managing a farm in Upper Kilcott, Gloucestershire.
+He ceased farming in 1969 and relocated to Bristol.